sklprogs/LanguageTricks/README.md

 ## effective \| efficient

-**effective** focuses on whether or not something is accomplished.
-It doesn't focus on how something is done, but rather, if it is done at all.
+**Effective** focuses on whether or not something is accomplished.
+It doesn’t focus on how something is done, but rather, if it is done at all:

 > *We need an **effective** solution for everyone.*

-**efficient** focuses on how something is done: acting or producing effectively with minimum waste, expense, or unnecessary effort.
+**Efficient** focuses on how something is done: acting or producing effectively with minimum waste, expense, or unnecessary effort:

-> *My new car is very fuel-**efficient**, and it gets 40 miles per gallon*
+> *My new car is very fuel-**efficient**, and it gets 40 miles per gallon.*

 [*Source*](https://writingexplained.org/effective-vs-efficient-difference)